kaveena/caffe-pruning/README.md

 To temporarily disable saliency computation for a layer without removing the `saliency_param`, you can set `saliency_term` to `false`.

+## Second Order Derivatives Computation

+Some pointwise saliency methods (`HESSIAN_DIAG_APPROX1` and `TAYLOR_2ND_APPROX1`) require the computation of second order derivations in similar way to backpropagation.
+To enable the computation of the second order derivatives, the Net Parameter `2nd_order_derivative` needs to be set to true.
+This enables the memory allocation and computation of the higher order derivatives.

+This is global Caffe setting!
+Hence, if pycaffe is used all the networks need to either have `2nd_order_derivative` set to true or false.
+The default behaviour is `2nd_order_derivative` set to false.

 ## Building Caffe